simonw/til/llms/llama-7b-m2.md

 You also need the LLaMA models.
 You can request access from Facebook through [this form](https://forms.gle/jk851eBVbX1m5TAv5), or you can grab it via BitTorrent from the link [in this cheeky pull request](https://github.com/facebookresearch/llama/pull/73).

 The model is a 240GB download, which includes the 7B, 13B, 30B and 65B models.
-I've only tried running the smaller 7B model so far.
+I've only tried running the smaller 7B and 13B models so far.

 Next, checkout the `llama.cpp` repository: